 Two-year training period: Based on entity's fiscal year

-Course 10998, Advanced Look at Mutual Funds – 1 hour
+Advanced Look at Mutual Funds, Course 10998 – 75 minutes

 This course is intended for investment professionals and/or institutional representatives (Investment Officers) who wish to learn more about mutual funds, authorized investments under Section 2256.014 of Chapter 2256 of the Texas Government Code (commonly known as the Public Funds Investment Act).
 This is an advanced level course.
 Those taking this course should already have an intermediate understanding of the securities markets.
 This course will cover the topic of mutual funds, beginning with basic features, characteristics, and benefits.
 The course will wrap-up by discussing tax considerations, breakpoint abuse and asset allocation.